Founded as North Country Children’s Clinic in 1971

-Fall 1996 The Watertown High School-Based Clinic opened.
+Fall 1996 The Watertown High School-Based Health Center opened.
 A nurse practitioner and a certified social worker, that provides mental health services, are present at WHS.
 A New York State Department of Health grant, TANF and HCRA funds assist with funding this program.

 Fall 1996 NCCC opened a primary care clinic in Malone.
 Funds were raised from the community, the ALCOA Foundation and the Upper Hudson Primary Care Consortium for this clinic.
 Enrollment at this site reached 900 children in July 1998.
 This Clinic closed August 1, 1999 due to lack of physicians and funding.